getlantern/lantern/README.md

 installed.
 On OS X with homebrew, you can do this with `brew install osslsigncode`.

+### Updating Icons

+The icons used for the system tray are stored in src/github/getlantern/flashlight/icons.
+To apply changes to the icons, make your updates in the icons folder and then run `./udpateicons.bash`.

 ### Continuous Integration with Travis CI
 Continuous builds are run on Travis CI.
 These builds use the `.travis.yml` configuration.
 The github.com/getlantern/cf unit tests require an envvars.bash